Gurbachan Singh Manochahal

-Gurbachan Singh Manochahal (6 June 1954 – 28 February 1993) was Jathedar of Akal Takhat Sahib who founded the Bhindranwale Tiger Force of Khalistan in 1984.

-Manochahal was responsible for over 1,000 killings by the time of his death.
+Gurbachan Singh Manochahal (6 June 1954 – 28 February 1993) was Jathedar of Akal Takhat Sahib and a founding member of the Panthic Committee.
+After being ousted from the Committee he would form his own Panthic Committee and the Bhindranwale Tiger Force of Khalistan in 1987.
+Manochahal was responsible for over 2,000 killings by the time of his death.

 Early life

-Gurbachan Singh was born on 6 June 1954 in a Chahal Jat Sikh family of village Manochahal, Tarn Taran district in the Indian state of Punjab to S. Atma Singh and Gurmej Kaur.
+Gurbachan Singh was born on 6 June 1954 in a Sikh family of village Manochahal, Tarn Taran district in the Indian state of Punjab to S. Atma Singh and Gurmej Kaur.
 He served in the Indian Army during his youth.

 Manochahal was shot in the arm during the 1978 Sikh–Nirankari clashes.
 After this incident, he had maintained a relationship with Damdami Taksal and became acquainted with other members of the organization, such as Amrik Singh and Jarnail Singh Bhindranwale.
 He soon became a close aid and associate of Jarnail Singh Bhindranwale.
+In 1982 he aided Bhindranwale in escaping form Bombay and was later authorized by Bhindranwale to leave the Golden Temple during Operation Bluestar.

 Insurgency

+Early Insurgency

-On November 11, 1985 Manochahal was surrounded in his home, in Manochahal the village, by a group of 20 officers led by the head of Punjab Police operations, Superintendent of Police M.M.
+On November 11, 1985 Manochahal was surrounded in his home, at his home in the village of Manochahal, by a group of 20 officers led by the head of Punjab Police operations, Superintendent of Police M.M.
 Seti.
-The police had surrounded Manochahal based on a tip revealed from an informant.
+The police had surrounded Manochahal based on a tip from an informant.
 Manochahal opened fire on the police killing 1 officer on the spot.
 Seti and the remaining 19 officers fled from the scene dropping their weapons.
 Manochahal collected their weapons and left the scene.
 Seti and all officers involved faced ridicule for fleeing the scene.

-Manochahal was said to the head of Kharkus by police in the end of 1985.
-He would appoint specific Kharkus to led the actions and Kharku in certain districts.
+Manochahal was said to be the head of kharkus by police in the end of 1985.
+He would appoint specific militants to lead all other militants in specific districts.
 He appointed Dhana Singh to lead Gurdaspur, Manbir Singh to lead Jalandhar, and Jarnail Singh Halwara, the killer of Harcharand Singh Logowal, to lead Ludhiana and Patiala.

-Manochahal led a resolution at the 1986 Sarbat Khalsa to declare the resolve of a separate Sikh homeland and also formed a Panthic committee which would lead Sikhs per this resolution.
+Manochahal returned to the Golden Temple on 26 January 1986 to take part in the Sarbat Khalsa ceremony.
+8 resolutions were passed by the Sarbat Khalsa including the dissolving of the SGPC and the creation of a 5 member Panthic Committee that would make decisions on behalf of all Sikhs.
+Manochahal was a member of the Panthic Committee.
+On 29 April the Panthic Committee officially declared Khalistan in a press conference from the Golden Temple, despite lack of support form other Sikh groups.
+This decision sent shockwaves across India and led to Rajiv Gandhi ordering Operation Black Thunder to raid the Golden Temple.
+Manochahal escaped before the raid.

 He was appointed Jathedar of Akal Takht in April 1986 and resigned from the post in January 1987 in the “larger interest of the panth”.

-In the early days of the insurgency Manochahal lived in a hideout in the swamps of the Mand areas.
-He created many huts there and a Gurdwara.
-It is said that even if Manochahal was in battle he would complete his daily prayers.
-On top of the standard Sikh daily prayers he did two hours of meditation on Waheguru and 5 Sukhmani Sahibs.